 Recipe from Garden Fresh Foodie

 Editor’s note: This plant-based recipe is one to love.
-Spinach artichoke dip is a party favorite, but most dips aren’t too healthy.
-Serve this Healthy Spinach Artichoke Dip with a selection of sliced veggies or tortilla chips.
+Creamy dips are a party favorite, but most dips aren’t too healthy.
+Serve this White Bean and Artichoke Dip with a selection of sliced veggies or tortilla chips.
 Enjoy.

 Healthy Spinach Artichoke Dip